 WHAT IS A CAUCUS?

 A caucus is a type of workshop that is held at the national convention, lasts approximately one hour, and deals with a particular topic.
 Its purpose is to educate, motivate, and engage fellow Leaguers in the work of the League.
-It is sponsored by one or more local Leagues.

 We are encouraging everyone to attend two particular caucuses at the 2022 convention, (give titles and the official wordage we are sending to national).
 Look in your convention schedule for the time and place they will occur.

 Due to the COVID pandemic, we have heard that this year’s convention will be both virtual and held in person in Denver, June 23-26.
 Normally caucuses are held in the morning before the convention begins, or in the evening after daily work of the convention ends.
 However, if the convention is held virtual like it was last year, caucuses may be held virtually a week before convention.
 LWVUS will keep Leagues and delegates updated to this year’s plans as the date approaches.